orectique/Crawford-Style/README.md

-# The Crawford School of Public Policy Style Manual

-This is the style manual for the Crawford School of Public Policy at the Australian National University.
+This is the (student maintained) style manual for the Crawford School of Public Policy at the Australian National University.
 It is a work in progress and is intended to be a living document that is updated as required.
 Feel free to make pull requests and raise issues.

 The style manual can be found under the [resources page no the Crawford School website](https://crawford.anu.edu.au/sites/default/files/uploads/crawford01_cap_anu_edu_au/2018-11/crawfordstyleguide_2018_online.pdf).